user-story-based-exercises/sew-core-relationships/README.md

 SEW | CORE | Relationships

 ## User Story 1
-*As an admin, I want to keep a list of artists, so that I can reference the atrists in the songs.*
+*As an admin, I want to keep a list of artists, so that I can reference the artists in the songs.*

 ### Acceptance Criteria
 - A list of already entered artists is available.